buffstop/PepCoopMembership/docs/requirements/index.rst

 - The reimbursement value of signed shares depends on the decision of the administrative board before drawing the balance sheet (§ 22 III [C3S_Statute]_).
-- Outstanding membership fees can be subtracted from the shares' reimbursement value.
-- The date when the shares termination becomes effective must be recoreded in the membership list and the member must be notified about this event and the number of remaining shares immediately (§ 69 [GenG]_).
+- The date when the shares termination becomes effective must be recorded in the membership list and the member must be notified about this event and the number of remaining shares immediately (§ 69 [GenG]_).
+- Transfer of all shares is a membership resignation (§ 4 IV c [C3S_Statute]_).
+- The termination of shares must be documented in the membership list no later than in the month following that in which the termination occurred (Art.
+14(5) [EU_CR_1435_2003_SCE]_).

 **TODO:**

 - *Describe the business process.*
-- *Transfer of all shares is equal to a membership resignation (§ 4 IV c [C3S_Statute]_)*